Rubén Espinosa: Context

 Espinosa had reported threats being made towards him before his death.
 Espinosa had previously had several run ins with the law while covering several social movements.
 In 2012, Espinosa covered a student protest against Governor Javier Duarte during the anniversary of the revolution.
 During the protest Espinosa was grabbed and the man stated "Stop taking pictures if you don't want to end up like Regina".
 Regina Martinez Perez, was also a correspondent for Proceso and Cuartoscuro magazines.
 She had recently been killed after reporting on state official.
 Espinosa released a photograph of Governor Javier Duarte.
 The photograph showed Governor Duarte wearing a police cap and his stomach hanging over and below his belt.
 Espinosa received multiple threats after the release of the photograph.
 The governor was outraged by the photograph and article.
 He sent people to find and buy out all the prints released in various locations.
 Espinosa decided to flee Veracruz and find refugee in Mexico City, Mexico.
 His decision was made after seeing men standing outside of his house three separate times.
 He had reported that the men were giving him intimidating glances and gestures.
 On 31 July 2015 Espinosa was found alongside four other women.
 The women were identified as Nadia Vera, Yesenia Quiroz, Mile Virginia Martin, and Alejandra Negrete.
 His and the bodies of the women were all found killed execution style.
 Mile Virginia Marin was the last of the victims to be identified due to having a Colombian origin.
 Espinosa was the seventh journalist to killed in Mexico in 2015.
 Since 2011, under Javier Duarte's governorship of Veracruz, 15 journalist have been killed.
 Regina Martinez Pérez, Miguel Angel Lopez Velasco, Yolanda Ordaz de la Cruz, and the other journalist who have been murdered all have one similar thing.
 All their murders have had no responsible culprit punished.
 Regina Martinez Pérez worked alongside Espinosa in the past and was murdered on 28 April 2012.
 According to Reporters without Borders, In 2014 Mexico was the named the 6th country in the world with high rates of journalist being killed.
-After the death of Espinosa protesters gathered holding cameras and signs that stated "not one more".
-The protesters also held signs stating "How many more Javier Duarte?".
-During his funeral journalist traveled to be present.
-They covered his grave with cameras.
+After the death of Espinosa protesters gathered holding cameras and signs that stated "not one more" and "How many more Javier Duarte?".
+During his funeral journalists covered his grave with cameras.
 State and Legislative committees deal with the complaints made by reporters who has been attacked, harassed, or abused.
 However, nothing is ever resolved through the offices.